Sheryl Marie Brummer, 63, Hillman

 Sheryl Marie Brummer, 63 year old resident of Hillman died Tuesday, November 20 at the St. Cloud Hospital in St. Cloud.
 A funeral service will be held on Tuesday, November 27 at Immanuel Lutheran Church in Hillman.
 A visitation will be held on Monday, November 26 from 4:00-7:00 P.M. and from 10:00-11:00 A.M. on Tuesday at the church.

-Left to cherish her memory are her husband, Larry of Hillman; children, Troy Dulude of Hillman, Mike Brummer of Zimmerman, Mark Brummer of Hillman, George (Jenny) Dulude of Hillman, Tom (Trish) Dulude of Little Falls; mother, Carol Werkman; grandchildren, Chelsie Otthoudt, Makayla Brummer, Brandon Brummer, Daniel Brummer, Edward Brummer, Isabelle Dulude, Kyla Dulude, Owen Dulude and Xavier Dulude; siblings, Jim (Carol) Vogl, Steve (Bernie) Vogl, Judy (Rich Lukasavitz) Aleshire, Jana (Chuck) Volbert and Shawn (Denise) Vogl and many nieces, nephews and cousins.
+Left to cherish her memory are her husband, Larry of Hillman; children, Troy Dulude of Hillman, Mike Brummer of Zimmerman, Mark Brummer of Hillman, George (Jenny) Dulude of Hillman, Tom (Trish) Dulude of Little Falls; mother, Carol Werkman; grandchildren, Chelsie (Tristin) Maetzold, Makayla Brummer, Brandon Brummer, Daniel Brummer, Edward Martin, Isabelle Dulude, Kyla Dulude, Owen Dulude and Xavier Dulude; siblings, Jim (Carol) Vogl, Steve (Bernie) Vogl, Judy (Rich Lukasavitz) Aleshire, Jana (Chuck) Volbert and Shawn (Denise) Vogl and many nieces, nephews and cousins.

-She was preceded in death by her grandparents; father, Herman Vogl; father-in-law, Donald Werkman; nephew, Adam Bobick and her father and mother-in-law.
+She was preceded in death by her grandparents; father, Herman Vogl, step-father, Donald Werkman; nephew, Adam Bobick and her father and mother-in-law.